ChristK/IMPACTncd_Engl/README.md

 ## Further notes and references

-[^createPAT]: go to "GitHub / sign-in / Settings / Developer Settings / Personal access tokens / Tokens (classic) / Generate new token button / Generate new token button (classic)".
-Give a sensible name, set a desired expiry date, tick to get 'Full control of private repositories'.
-Press 'Generate token' button.
-Save the secret string token value.
-Use this value subsequently in password boxes.

-[^alternativeScenario]: the default alternative scenario is described further elsewhere.
+[^policyScenario]: the default what-if scenario is described further elsewhere.